 Q. How do I make a request for confirmation or compliance with conditions?

-A. Requests for confirmation of compliance with conditions should be made by contacting us.
+A. Requests for confirmation of compliance with conditions should be made by emailing us.
+There will be a charge of £62.00 per request.